 Suggested Read: Boutique Hotels In Udaipur To Feel That Royal Rajasthani Flava!

 This seasonal sweet is the trademark of Teej festival.
 The disc-shaped porous delicacy made with all-purpose flour soaked in sugar syrup comes in many forms and varieties.
 As soon as the monsoon begins, you can the local sweet shops selling Ghewars like hot cakes.
-The festival of Teej is incomplete without savoring this delicious Rajasthani dessert.
+Your visit to Jaipur during Teej festival 2020 will be incomplete without savoring this delicious Rajasthani dessert.

 2. Dal Baati Churma